tk5ep/DigiPro/README.md

 # DigiPro
 LoRa APRS digipeater, low cost, low power based on Arduino pro-mini

 Based on an initial work of VE2YAG Rémi Bilodeau.
-With his kind permission, I kept the name and have reworked some parts of his work, mainly the digipeater functions.
+With his kind permission, I kept the name and parts of the software, mainly the digipeater functions.
+I've added some functions, like battery charging, SHT31 sensor, etc...

 This is a low cost, low power APRS LoRa digipeater using an Arduino pro-mini.
 It can also serve as a small WX station using a SHT31 temperature and humidity sensor.